panglesd/slipshow/docs/tutorial.rst

 Introduction
 -----------------

-Slipshow is a compiler from a source file to a source language to a slipshow presentation, so you simply write a text file to describe your presentation.
+Slipshow is a compiler from a source file to a source language to a Slipshow presentation, so you simply write a text file to describe your presentation.
 This makes it portable, lightweight and lets you use your favorite text editor instead of forcing you into one.
 It has also drawbacks: it can be